Lab members

 (*) Be aware, the formatting of this page is a permanent “work in progress”

-K. Devon Lynn is a PhD-Environmental Sciences student working on the behavioral ecology of amphipods in sandy beaches of the Prince Edward Island National Park.
-Devon switched from the MSc and added light pollution and other coastal organisms to the scope of her thesis project.
-In addition to spending most of her time in the water, before entering graduate school, she did a BSc-Honors in Biology (UPEI), and completed two NSERC-USRAs in our lab.
+K. Devon Lynn did a PhD in Environmental Sciences and is currently a Postdoctoral Associate in the lab coordinating the lab activities taking place in Basin Head MPA.
+She did her PhD on the ecology of sandy beach amphipods in relation to light pollution and other stressors.
+In addition to spending most of her time in the water, before entering graduate school, she did a BSc-Honors in Biology (UPEI), and completed two NSERC-USRAs in this lab.

-Diego Quintanilla is a PhD student co-supervised with Dr Cristian Duarte (Universidad Andres Bello, UNAB, Santiago-Chile).
-He is enrolled in the “Doctorado en Medicina de la Conservación” at UNAB and the focus of his PhD is the influence of stressors on the ecology of coastal organisms.
-Diego did his Marine biology and MSc degrees at UNAB working on marine habitats of the Chilean littoral.
+Diego Quintanilla is a PhD candidate co-supervised with Dr Cristian Duarte (Universidad Andres Bello, UNAB, Santiago-Chile).
+He is enrolled in the “Doctorado en Medicina de la Conservación” and the focus of his PhD is the influence of stressors on coastal organisms, for which he has done research in both Chile and Canada.
+Bfor the PhD, Diego did his Marine biology and MSc degrees at UNAB working on marine habitats of the Chilean littoral.

-Emily Gibbons is a MSc – Environmental Sciences student working on local-scale biodiversity associated with mussel-giant Irish moss clumps at Basin Head MPA.
-Before enrolling in the MSc, Emily did a BSc Biology at UPEI and completed two NSERC-USRA projects with us working on predator-prey interactions involving small- and medium-sized decapod crustaceans.
+Emily Gibbons is a MSc – Environmental Sciences student working on the condition of the giant Irish moss and on the local-scale biodiversity associated with mussel-giant Irish moss clumps at Basin Head MPA.
+Before enrolling in the MSc, Emily did a BSc in Biology at UPEI and completed two NSERC-USRA projects with us working on predator-prey interactions.

 Former students and lab associates (not really gone, not forgotten either)

-Jenna Cahill completed her MSc – Environmental Sciences under the supervision of Kevin Teather first (who entered a Sabbatical term later inher project), and then under Pedro’s supervision (with whim the program and project got completed).
+Jenna Cahill completed her MSc – Environmental Sciences under the supervision of Kevin Teather first, and then under Pedro’s supervision.
 Jenna worked on shorebirds in Orwell Bay and Malpeque Bay in areas associated with and nearby oyster aquaculture leases.
 Her work was funded by MITACs and the PEI Nature Trust.
 Before her MSc and our lab, Jenna did a BSc at UPEI and a Master program at Memorial University.

 Mark Saunders was a Biology Honors student working on a project involving oyster restoration and shellfish enhancement, and then a summer student funded by a NSERC-USRA who conducted deployments and measured barnacle and mussel settlement rates.
 Since then, he moved to a different lab to start a MSc program but still collaborates with us every now and then.